 - More powdered sugar to coat the Chrusciki

 - In a large bowl, blend the dairy-free butter into the flour with a fork until it has a crummy texture.
-Blend in the powdered sugar.
+Blend in the powdered sugar and salt.

 - In another bowl, whisk the eggs, water, and coconut milk with the rum.